Cafolkes/keedmd/README.md

 1. C. Folkestad, D. Pastor, I. Mezic, R. Mohr, M. Fonoberova, J. Burdick, "Extended Dynamic Mode Decomposition with Learned Koopman Eigenfunction for Prediction and Control", in *Proc.
 American Control Conf*, (accepted) 2020

-2. C. Folkestad, D. Pastor, J. W. Burdick, "EEpisodic Koopman Learning of Nonlinear Robot Dynamics with Application to Fast Multirotor Landing", in *Proc.
+2. C. Folkestad, D. Pastor, J. W. Burdick, "Episodic Koopman Learning of Nonlinear Robot Dynamics with Application to Fast Multirotor Landing", in *Proc.
 International Conference on Robotics and Automation*, (accepted) 2020

 The simulation framework of this repository is adapted from the [Learning and Control Core Library](https://github.com/learning-and-control/core).